CarVac/MeleeConchRuleset/ruleset.md

 ### Analog Trigger General Rules

-If either Analog Trigger Output is influenced by Digital Inputs, both Analog Trigger Outputs must be influenced solely by Digital Inputs.
+If either Analog Trigger Output is influenced by Digital Inputs, both Analog Trigger Outputs must be influenced solely by Digital Inputs, or by Digitized Half-Range Analog Inputs.

-### Analog Input, Analog Output
+### Analog Input, Analog Trigger Output

 The Analog Trigger outputs may be influenced only by Half-Range Analog Inputs.